 Approximately 40% of all student jobs on campus are filled by students with work-study awards.
 The rest of the student employees on campus are paid from specific departments' operating budgets (Institutional Employment).
 For a list of jobs specfic to work study, visit work study on the Office of Financial Aid Page.
-The Career Services Office maintains a database of non-work study student jobs on campus.
+The Career Services Office maintains a database of non-work study student jobs on campus through Handshake.
 Student employment at Fort Lewis College is coordinated and administered by the Office of Human Resources.

 One hundred percent of the funding for institutional employment comes from the employing department's operating budget.
 The individual hired must be a current student at Fort Lewis College.
 There is no requirement that the student demonstrate need through the FAFSA, as there is for work-study jobs.
 The student must be paid no less than minimum wage and no more than *$11.00 per hour according to the provisions of the Student Employment Pay Plan located in the Student Employment Handbook.
 The student must verify their identity and eligibility to work prior to employment.

 Students obtain their Employment Contract also known as a CARF (Contract Authorization Request Form) from their supervisor.
 The supervisor and the student complete and sign the CARF.
 The completed, signed CARF is returned to The Office of Human Resources when the student is hired and before the student begins working.

 No student will be allowed to begin work until The Office of Human Resources has received a completed and signed CARF.